highchair/artinruins-com/_property/vedanta-society-addition.md

 ### Design Reception

 We think the the new addition is beautiful — the interior spaces are textured and visually interesting while also still being very calm to look at and enjoy.
 The simple restrained use of color allows the surfaces to be much more active.
-The exterior is not a house, of course, so its size fits while its function and interior scale stands out.
+The exterior is not a house, of course, but its size honors the streetscape while its function and interior stands out.
 The scale of the windows on the front of the building mimic its neighbors so that visual lines as one looks down the street are not interrupted.
 All in all, we think it is a very respectful and “zen” new space for Angell Street.